artkeller/ESP32Features/README.md

 ## Deep sleep

+The information is based on the Espressif SoC product portfolio and the official datasheets (as of September 2025).
+The structure takes into account the specific characteristics of the new models (e.g., C61 as a single-core Wi-Fi 6 low-power, H4 as a dual-core low-power with 802.15.4).
+Since the exact deep sleep power consumption values for C61 and H4 are not explicitly stated in the portfolio, these are estimated based on similar models (C6/H2) and marked accordingly.

 ### Details

-**All** ESP32 models (ESP32, S2, S3, C3, C2, C5, C6, H2, P4) support deep sleep mode, and in most cases, special memory (RTC SRAM or comparable) can be used to back up data during deep sleep.
+**All** ESP32 models (ESP32, S2, S3, C3, C2, C5, C6, C61, H2, H4, P4) support deep sleep mode, and in most cases, special memory (RTC SRAM or comparable) can be used to back up data during deep sleep.
 However, there are differences in architecture (RTC SRAM, LP SRAM, or other mechanisms) that affect how and which memory is used for this purpose.

 ### Overview: Deep sleep and memory for backing up data